Abdulrahman-Ayman-Farid/Google-Solution-Challenge/README.md

 - Configure the recipient's chat ID in the `another_user_chat_id` variable in the `main.py` script.

 ## Notes
--
+- Our Bot doesn't support text messages
+- Only send the desired Photo without Entering any Prompt
--You must run the python script while trying the bot as the bot is programmed with this script
+- You must run the python script while trying the bot as the bot is programmed with this script